gmc-code/PC-app-development/docs/Anvil/rectangle_area.rst

 Event Code
 --------------------

-| Both the clicking the calculate button and pressing enter in the input textboxes attempts to produce the output.
+| Both clicking the calculate button and pressing enter in the input textboxes produces the output.

 .. code-block:: python